Async module

 jodit.destruct();

-This kind of code will throw an error.
-At the moment the function is called, the editor will already be destructed.
-You can independently monitor such operations.
+This code will throw an error because, at the moment the setTimeout function is called,

 const timeout = setTimeout(() => {